 In 1922, 22 churches of different denominations came together during the Great Depression.
 There was one unified goal...to provide FOOD, SHELTER and HOPE.
 UGM has seen many changes throughout the years, but what still remains are those humble same three main goals.
 There has always been a need for our services, and in recent years, the need has grown in all three categories.
-Our onsite meal program serves 93,000 plus hot, nutritious meals yearly.
+Our on-site meal program serves tens of thousands of full, hot meals annually.
 Many of our neighbors in need are from food-challenged households.
 The majority of these households have children, or are seniors or vulnerable adults on limited incomes.
 These clients simply cannot afford groceries, or worse yet, are homeless and have no shelter, let alone, nowhere to keep or prepare food.
 Thus, they rely on the meals served at the Mission - it is truly what stands between them and hunger.
 (Also, our UGM open food shelf is contributing thousands of meals a year as well.)

 SHELTER: We operate the Martin Inn, located right above the UGM.
 The Martin Inn provides low income transitional housing.
 We work with other housing entities to fill these rooms and to get these clients referred so that they may access the assistance needed to find permanent housing.

 HOPE: One of our most important services we have offered over the years, and it's still at the forefront of our services.
 We believe strongly that everyone has the right to dignity.
 Many of us take for granted something as simple as having our basic needs met.
 Things many of us, as individuals, take for granted are huge barriers of those facing hardships.
 Have you ever truly been hungry, or miserably cold, with no place to call home?

 The Union Gospel Mission has provided hope for our neighbors in need for 100 years now.
 We do this through our on-site dining in dignity meals, and various other UGM programs.
 Also, we provide a safe, welcoming refuge and a place for folks to come together and not be alone in this world.